 Verbal Disclosures to Others While You Are Present.
 When you are present, or otherwise available, we may disclose your health information to your next-of-kin, family or to other individuals that you identify.
-For example, your doctor may talk to your spouse about your condition while at your bedside.
-Before we make such a disclosure, we will ask you if you object.
+Your doctor may talk to your spouse about your condition while at your bedside or in the exam room.
+Before we make such a disclosure, we will askyou if you object or if it is acceptable for the person to remain in the room.
 We will not make the disclosure if you object.
 Verbal Disclosures to Others When You Are Not Present.
 When you are not present, or are unavailable, VHA health care providers may discuss your health care or payment for your health care with your next-of-kin, family, or others with a significant relationship to you without your authorization.
 This will only be done if it is determined that it is in your best interests.
 We will limit the disclosure to information that is directly relevant to the other person's involvement with your health care or payment for your health care.

 Examples of this type of disclosure may include questions or discussions concerning your in-patient medical care, home-based care, medical supplies such as a wheelchair, and filled prescriptions.

-IMPORTANT NOTE: A copy of your medical records can be provided to family, next-of-kin, or other individuals involved in your care only if we have your signed, written authorization or if the individual is your authorized surrogate (the individual who is authorized to make health care decisions on your behalf if you can no longer do so) and the practitioner determines that the information is needed for the individual to make an informed decision regarding your treatment.
+IMPORTANT NOTE: A copy of your medical records can be provided to family, next-of-kin, or other individuals involved in your care only if we have your signed, written authorization or if the individual is your authorized personal representative.